bbadzioch/course-in-a-box/modules/schedule/_posts/2001-01-01-final_exam.markdown

 During the exam I will provide you with a copy of combined lecture notes for this course that you will be able to access on your computer.
-The notes will have colored background to make them easier recognizable on your computer screen for proctoring purposes.
+The notes will have colored background to make them more recognizable on your computer screen for proctoring purposes.
 Their content will not be changed in any way.

 ### Exceptional situations